 5. How to run SQL queries

-Structured Query Language is another must that you should have knowledge of.
+Structured Query Language is another must that you should know of.
 It is pretty simple to learn.
-A more advanced version of the same is to learn P-SQL, which stands for Programming SQL.
+A more advanced version is to learn P-SQL, which stands for Programming SQL.
 I will mention a good resource to learn from if I come across something useful.

 6. A basic understanding of ML algorithms